The Best of Me (Mya song)

 "The Best of Me" is a song by American singer Mýa.
-It served as Harrison's first single from her second studio album Fear of Flying (2000) and featured Yonkers rapper Jadakiss.
-The song was written and composed by the latter and Harrison along with Teron Beal, Jimmy Cozier, Swizz Beatz and Mashonda Tifrere.
-Lyrically, "The Best of Me," a street savvy anthem addresses a woman holding off being intimate or physical with a guy.
+It served as her first single from her second studio album Fear of Flying (2000) and featured Yonkers rapper Jadakiss.
+The song was written and composed by the latter and Mya along with Teron Beal, Jimmy Cozier, Swizz Beatz and Mashonda Tifrere.
+Lyrically, "The Best of Me" addresses a woman holding off being intimate with a man.

 The song received generally positive reviews from contemporary music critics.
-However, "The Best of Me" underperformed on Billboards US Hot 100; peaking and spending two non-consecutive weeks at number fifty.
-It fared better on the component Hot R&B/Hip-Hop Singles & Tracks chart peaking within the top 20 at number fourteen.
-Internationally, the song peaked within the top 40 in Germany, peaking at number twenty-six.
-The song was sent to radio stations on April 11, 2000 and the accompanying music video was serviced to video outlets a month prior on March 6, 2000.
-Her love interest was portrayed by A&R Marquis Collins.
+"The Best of Me" underperformed on the US Billboard Hot 100, peaking and spending two non-consecutive weeks at number 50.
+It fared better on the component Hot R&B/Hip-Hop Singles & Tracks chart, peaking within the top 20 at number 14.
+Internationally, the song entered the top 40 in Germany, peaking at number 26.
+The song was sent to radio stations on April 11, 2000, and the accompanying music video was serviced to video outlets a month prior, on March 6, 2000.
+Mya's love interest was portrayed by A&R Marquis Collins.